openfluke/loom/docs/index.md

-# Loom / poly Documentation Index (v0.75.0)
+# Loom / poly Documentation Index (v0.76.0)

 This directory contains comprehensive documentation for the `poly/` package — the **M-POLY-VTD** (Multi-numerical POLYmorphic Volumetric Tiled-tensor Dispatcher) engine that powers the Loom neural framework.
-Current implementation progress: **78.8% (104/132 features)**.
+For the live checklist and completion ratio, see [`poly/README.md`](../poly/README.md#-true-version-calculation).

 ---